 An architect is a qualified person with appropriate license, certification and registration with a relevant body often governmental empowered with the legal rights to practice architecture.

 This licensure usually requires an accredited university degree.
-The decisions of an architect affect public safety, thus the need to undergo specialized training consisting of advance education and internship.
+The decisions of an architect affect public safety, thus the need to undergo specialized training consisting of advanced education and internship.

 According to ARCON the core duties of the architect in Nigeria is to prepare and take full responsibilities for all architectural documents.
 Which are required for the erection and commissioning of buildings.

-Therefore a non-architect shouldn’t engages in the preparation of architectural drawings on his own .
+Therefore a non-architect shouldn’t engage in the preparation of architectural drawings on his own.
 He should practice under the supervision of a licensed architect.
 Whether or not those drawings are used to build.

 How then do you become an Architect?